 I started my journey by investing in mutual funds in 2007 since I did not know much about investing, and the following year started dabbling investing directly in stocks.
 We all know what happened in 2008….but starting to invest in 2008, I was distracted by all the noise and the mayhem that ensued.
 I have to admit that it was a bit nerve-wracking and I lost some money, but learned from my mistakes (details here).
 I realized that I had to do better research before investing in any company instead of listening to the “experts” speculate.
 I have come a long way since and am well on my way to achieve financial independence.

 I am in the camp that does not believe in penny pinching and on a fast track to retirement.
 I believe in enjoying each stage of my life while socking away part of my earnings.
-As such, I may address some points about frugality every now and then on this blog, but the main focus is on investing and growing my passive income while maintaining an enjoyable and comfortable lifestyle.
+As such, I may address some points about frugality every now and then on this blog, but the main focus is on investing and achieving financial independence by growing my passive income.

 Our assets are distributed in the following asset classes.